 Bird watching is an extremely personal passion.
-If you're just starting, you may think you don't need to keep a list.
-The
+If you're just starting out, you may think you don't need to keep a list or record sightings.

 If you're going to start bird watching, make sure you keep a bird life list journal from the outset.
-As I like to say, Preserve the experience!
+As I like to say, preserving the experience!

-You'll be surprised at just how many different types of birds can be found in your own backyard.
-It's amazing, when you begin to feed birds you'll find
+You'll be surprised at just how many different types of birds can be found in your backyard.

-Once you begin taking notes and adding the birds to your life list, you can begin expanding your list by taking trips to nearby parks, golf courses, even your
+Once you begin birder's record of sightings and adding the birds to your life list, you can begin expanding your list by taking trips to nearby parks, golf courses, and even your friend's homes.

 Heated Pedestal Baths